MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 But it’s hard.
 Showing the difference between your new injury and aggravation of your old injury requires precise attention to detail.

-Talk to the highly experienced L&I workers’ comp attorneys at Bothwell & Hamill to go about this the right way, so you get full benefits.
+Talk to the highly experienced L&I workers’ comp attorneys at Bothwell Hamill & Sutton, PLLC to go about this the right way, so you get full benefits.

-Your Medical History & Aggravation of a Pre-Existing Condition
+Your Medical History And Aggravation Of A Preexisting Condition

 This could involve opening an old workers’ comp claim, which requires special legal care.
 If your new work injury on top of your old work injury may lead to permanent disability, it’s important to argue for the long-term benefits you’ll need.